pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 Feel free to share more Python tips [on our platform](https://codechalleng.es/inbox/new/pytip/).

 What would you like us to write about more?
-You can leave a request [here](https://codechalleng.es/inbox/new/feature/).
+You can leave a request [here](https://codechalleng.es/inbox/new/feature/) or just [drop us an email](mailto:pybitesblog@gmail.com).

-And/or brainstorm with our amazing community, joining [our Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).
+Or to brainstorm with us and our amazing community [join our Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).

 ---